justMoritz/sector-based-3d-engine/README.md

 - Wall-collision detection... it's bad
 - ✅ Build in Texture X and Y offset

-#### 👩🏼‍💻 Level Editor (TODO:)
+#### Level Editor (TODO:)
 **OH MY GOD THIS WAS SO MUCH WORK**
 - ✅ Refactor level file: No more sectorMeta, no more nested arrays for walls, single source of truth for all level data

 ##### More Level Editor Things
-- 👩🏼‍💻 live-preview... this should be possible, just load the engine code in the editor.
+- ✅ live-preview... this should be possible, just load the engine code in the editor.
   - After some testing it looks like setting up a server and write to file.
 Actually this might be cleaner...
 - ❓ Build in sector texture scale
+- ❓ Better yet, world-coordinates texture mapping?

 ----